Alonso-del-Arte/chess/doc/Quotes.md

 &ldquo;To avoid losing a piece, many a man has lost the game.&rdquo; &mdash; Savielly Tartakower

-&ldquo;It&rsquo;s always better to sacrifice your opponent&rsquo;s men. &mdash; Savielly Tartakower
+&ldquo;It&rsquo;s always better to sacrifice your opponent&rsquo;s men.&rdquo;
+&mdash; Savielly Tartakower

 &ldquo;The mistakes are all just waiting to be made.&rdquo; &mdash; Savielly Tartakower